Bar Harbor, Maine is one of New England’s most popular vacation destinations.

 Maine Foodie Tours offers 2 tours in Bar Harbor.
 The lunch and dinner tours are focused on food, while the happy hour tour includes beer, cocktails, and appetizers.

-A food tour of Bar Harbor is a great way to try local dishes, ingredients, and restaurants.
+A food tour of Bar Harbor is a great way to try local dishes, such as lobster rolls, local ingredients, like wild blueberries, and the best restaurants.

 20. Tour a local farm